 Add the cider and water, and season with salt and pepper to your taste.
 I like a lot of pepper in this.
 Bring to a boil, cover, reduce to a simmer and cook for about a half hour.

 Remove the ginger greens bundle, bay leaves, and star anise.
 You will want to puree the soup at this point and you can use whatever means you want: food processor, blender, immersion blender, food mill, or potato masher.
 I prefer the immersion blender for ease of cleanup.
 If you want the soup really smooth, put it through the food mill.

 Add the juice of the lemon the rest of the ginger and taste.
 You will probably need more salt and pepper.

-You can stop here and enjoy this as is, but I think it benefits greatly from a dollop of sour cream or plain yoghurt.
-The sour balances out the sweet nicely, but if you are dairy-free, the omission will not be noticed.
+You can stop here and enjoy this as is, but I think it benefits greatly from a dollop of sour cream or soy yoghurt for a creamy vegan topping if you are dairy free.

 To add a crunch, top with anything you like from crispy croutons to pomegranate seeds or fried shallots.
 You can also toast the butternut squash seeds!

 Make it your own.
 Always taste, taste, and taste again, and adjust to what you like.
 Don’t car for ginger?
 You can use your favorite curry blend in this instead, or add Moroccan seasonings for a different take on the dish.
 This soup is even good with just a little cumin!